-Anna MacKintosh, has over 25 years commercial experience including BHP, with the previous 10 years being employed as Compliance Manager, Finance Manager and Responsible Executive for Australian Financial Services licensee KSLCORP Pty Ltd. She has been the Company Secretary for GB Energy Limited for the last 5 years.
+Anna MacKintosh, has over 29 years commercial experience including BHP, and 10 years being employed as Compliance Manager, Finance Manager and Responsible Executive for Australian Financial Services licensee KSLCORP Pty Ltd. She has been the Company Secretary for GB Energy Limited for the last 7 years.